| Metric | Current Period | Prior Year Period | YoY |

 No industry benchmark data available

-This report is an earnings analysis document automatically generated by AI analyzing XBRL financial statement data.
+This report is an AI-generated financial analysis document produced by analyzing XBRL financial statement data.
 It does not constitute a recommendation to invest in any specific security.
-Industry benchmark data are reference information aggregated by our firm based on publicly disclosed financial statements.
-Investment decisions are your responsibility; please consult a professional as necessary before making investment decisions.
+Industry benchmark data are company-compiled reference information based on public financial statements.
+Investment decisions are your responsibility; consult a professional advisor as necessary.